 Individuals not meeting the quality-point average requirement of a graduate program may be eligible for regular admission when the lower quality-point average is evaluated in terms of supplementary factors, including recommendations, examination scores on such instruments as the Graduate Record Examination (GRE), Graduate Management Admission Test (GMAT), and/or the Miller Analogies Test (MAT), or achievement in graduate-level course work.
 Information regarding the GRE, GMAT, or MAT may be obtained from the Division of Graduate Studies.

 Applicants should refer to the admission requirements on the enclosed Checklist for Completion of Graduate Application.
-Also, applicants should follow the directions outlined on the General Information on Procedures for Applying to Clarion University Graduate Programs sheet.
+Also, applicants should follow the directions outlined on the General Information on Procedures for Applying to PennWest Clarion Graduate Programs sheet.

 - Carry a full program of studies (at least nine semester hours) upon admission and matriculation.
 U.S. Immigration and Naturalization Service regulations require students holding an "F" or "J" visa to carry a full program of study.